About Data Import

 Extended data import

-Extended data import adds to (extends) the data already collected and processed, or being processed, by Google Analytics.
+Extended data import adds to (extends) the data already collected and processed, or being processed, for the selected reporting views.
 Typically, this extended data is stored in a custom dimension or metric, though in some cases you might want to overwrite the default information already gathered (for example, importing a campaign's Source or Medium dimension).

 You can upload the following data types: